Tomires/thesis-masters/appendices.md

 ### Introduction

 Hello, and welcome to cyberplot, a fresh new way to look at your data.
-Cyberplot consists of three components - plugins, manager and navigator.
+Cyberplot consists of three components - plugins, Manager and Navigator.

 You can use plugins to integrate cyberplot into your programming environment of choice, such as Python or R. Using our API integrations is easy, just follow the instructions.